Board of Directors

 Julius Ciaccia was appointed the Chief Executive Officer of the Northeast Ohio Regional Sewer District Chief Executive Officer in November 2007.
 In this role he oversees all aspects of managing one of the nation’s largest wastewater management utilities.
 Included in these responsibilities is the compliance with a $3 billion 25-year consent order for a long term control plan that significantly reduces combined sewer overflows, as well as the development and implementation of a new storm water management program.
 Julius began his career in public utilities in 1977 with the City of Cleveland.
 During the 25 years of service at Cleveland Water he oversaw the management of over $1 billion worth of capital improvement projects and maintained the agency’s favorable financial position.

-Paul Demit, is the Senior Vice President and Director of Americas Program Management at MWH Global.
-In this capacity, Paul is responsible for developing client relationships and ensuring delivery of MWH services to global water, resources, and infrastructure projects and programs.
-He worked previously for Parsons Brinckerhoff, serving as managing director of PB Water.
+Paul Demit is the Senior Vice President and Director of Public and Private Sector Business at Atkins.
+Paul formerly served as Senior Vice President and Director of Americas Program Management at MWH Global, where he was responsible for developing client relationships and ensuring delivery of MWH services to global water, resources, and infrastructure projects and programs.
+He has previously worked for Parsons Brinckerhoff, serving as managing director of PB Water.
 He has more than 23 years of water sector experience, leading teams to deliver program management, design build and other projects.
 Prior to working in the private sector, Paul had a successful career in the public sector at Boston Water and Sewer.
 Paul holds a Bachelor’s degree in History from the College of Holy Cross in Worcester, Mass., and completed graduate studies in environmental management and water resources from Tufts University in Boston.

 Snehal Desai is the global business director for Dow Water & Process Solutions, a leader in sustainable separation and purification technologies.
 In his role, Snehal is responsible for developing and implementing the growth strategy for the business and leading the approximately 1,700 employees worldwide.
 From 2008 to 2010, he led commercial and business development for Segetis, a startup focused on developing novel bio-based chemicals, and from 2003 to 2008, served as the vice president and chief marketing officer of NatureWorks LLC, the first company to offer a family of commercially available low- carbon-footprint polymers.
 From 1988-2003, Snehal held various positions with the Dow Chemical Company in sales, marketing, business development, and TS&D in the Specialty Chemicals, Plastics, E-Business, and New Business Growth divisions.
 He received bachelor's degrees in chemistry and chemical engineering from the University of Michigan and an M.B.A. from the Kellogg Graduate School of Management at Northwestern University.